Pick The Shoes That’s Right For Your Great Wall Hike

-- Whether or not you need a hiking boots is really up to individual preferences and / or circumstances.
+- Whether or not you need a hiking boot is really up to individual preferences and/or circumstances.

 - Hiking boots are one of many options, as are trail running shoes.

-- For single day hike, unless you hike the Great Wall in very wet or harsh conditions, try a good trail running shoe or trail running / hiking hybrid.
+- For a single-day hike, unless you hike the Great Wall in very wet or harsh conditions, try a good trail running shoe or trail running/hiking hybrid.

-- For multi day hike, if you want maximum protection, the hiking boots should be your number one choice of footwear.
+- For a multi-day hike, if you want maximum protection, the hiking boots should be your number one choice of footwear.

 - Find what works for you and wear it outside often.